TJHeaton/carbondate/README.md

   Radiocarbon Samples using a Poisson Process” [(Heaton, Al-assam & Bard, 2025)](https://doi.org/10.1016/j.jas.2025.106237)

 Both methods are implemented using Markov Chain Monte Carlo (MCMC).
+In terms of which method, non-parametric density estimation or poisson process estimation, is more appropriate for a given problem we would suggest that users might apply both approaches and compare outputs as part of the research process.

 ## Installation